RaymiiOrg/bash-http-monitoring/README.md

 	flapRetry=5 # After how many seconds should we re-check any failed checks?
-(To prevent flapping) title="Status Dashboard" # Title of the webpage cgi=false # Enable or disable CGI header
+(To prevent flapping) title="Status Dashboard" # Title of the webpage cgi=false # Enable or disable CGI header callbackURL="" # leave empty to disable, otherwise see readme

 Execute the script and send the output to a file in your webservers documentroot: